-To demonstrate the generality of our framework, we provide additional experiments using ResNet trained on the CIFAR datasets [KH09]: CIFAR-10 and CIFAR-100.
-Both datasets consist of the same set of 60,000 color images of dimension 32×32 .
-There are 50,000 training images and 10,000 test images.
-CIFAR-10 has 10 images classes with 6,000 images per class and CIFAR-100 has 100 image classes with 600 images per class.
-The classes in CIFAR-10 are coarser such as "automobiles" and "mammals"; whereas classes in CIFAR-100 are finer such as "bicycle", "bus", "beaver" and "hamster".
+To demonstrate the generality of our framework, we provide additional experiments using ResNet trained on the CIFAR-10 and CIFAR-100 datasets [KH09].
+Both datasets consist of the same set of 60K color images of dimension 32×32 , with 50K training images and 10K test images.
+CIFAR-10 has 10 images classes with 6K images per class, and CIFAR-100 has 100 image classes with 600 images per class.
+The class labels in CIFAR-10 are coarser, such as automobiles and mammals; whereas classes in CIFAR-100 are finer, such as bicycle, bus, beaver, and hamster.
 We demonstrate that the insights provided by TopoAct are not specific to a particular dataset or a particular network architecture.
-We give a few exploration scenarios involving branches by applying TopoAct to ResNet-18 trained on the CIFAR-10 dataset; such examples are similar to those described in Section 6.
-We encourage the readers to explore further with our open-sourced online demo.
+We give a few exploration scenarios involving branches by applying TopoAct to ResNet-18 trained on the CIFAR-10 dataset; such examples are similar to those described in section 6.
+We encourage readers to explore further with our open-source online demo.

 Horse-deer bifurcation.
-Our first example is a horse-deer bifurcation from the layer 4.1.bn2 of the CIFAR-10 dataset with number of intervals set to 40 and overlapping set to 20%.
-Figure 14 shows two branches emerging from a branching node in the mapper graph.
-The left branch that contains nodes b and c corresponding to deer images; while the right branch with nodes d, e and f contain only horse images.
-The branching node a contains both horse and deer images.
-This is an interesting example that reminds us of the brown bear vs. black bear story of SUMMIT [HPRC19].

-We would also like to note that none of the earlier layers show such a clear bifurcation between the horse and deer classes.
-This is an example where TopoAct reveals the layer at which the network first begins to differentiate between the two classes.
-Such insights would make TopoAct a useful diagnostic tool for deep learning researchers (see Section 8).
+Our first example is a horse-deer bifurcation from the last layer 4.1.bn2 of the CIFAR-10 dataset, as illustrated in Figure 13.
+The left branch that contains nodes (b) and (c) corresponds to images of deer, whereas the right branch with nodes (d), (e) and (f) corresponds to images of horses.
+The branching node (a) contains images of both horses and deer.
+In addition, none of the earlier layers show such a clear bifurcation between the horse and deer classes.
+TopoAct reveals the layer at which the network first begins to differentiate between these two classes.
+Such insights would make TopoAct a useful diagnostic tool for deep learning researchers (see section 9).

 Frog-cat bifurcation.
-Similarly, our second example is a frog-cat bifurcation from CIFAR-10 layer 4 with 100 intervals and 40% overlap, as shown in Figure 15.
+Similarly, our second example is a frog-cat bifurcation from the last layer 4.1.bn2 of the CIFAR-10 dataset, as illustrated in Figure 14.
 Here, the branching node (a) contains images of frogs and cats.
-It then bifurcates into a left branch

-Figure 14: Horse-deer bifurcation.

-(with nodes b and c) that contains only images of cats, and a right branch (with nodes d, e, and f) that contains only images of frogs.
+It then bifurcates into a left branch (with nodes (b) and (c)) that contains only images of cats, and a right branch (with nodes (d), (e), and (f)) that contains only images of frogs.
 Even though these are very different types of animals (mammals vs. amphibians), they share similar postures.